ceford/cefjdemos-data-jdm-help-en/articles/joomla-patchtester/patchtester-options.md

 ## How to Access

 - Select **Components → Patch Tester** from the Administrator menu.
-  - Click the *Options* button on the Toolbar.
+  - Select the *Options* button in the Toolbar.

 ## Screenshot